keredson/DKO/README.md

 Plus, and I can't stress this enough:  The code is **boringly simple**.
 Plain objects with plain variables.
 No byte-code rewriting.
 No twenty-layers-of-reflection hell.
+No dictionary-backed objects.
 When you want to know what's going on you don't need a PhD.
 Only a debugger.

 To learn more, see [DKOs - The Book](http://nosco.googlecode.com/hg/doc/dkos-the-book/dkos-the-book.html).